Tatsuaki Kuroda

 Tatsuaki Kuroda (黒田 辰秋, Kuroda Tatsuaki) was a Japanese woodworker and lacquerware artist.
 He was nominated a Living National Treasure in 1970.

 He received a commission to create the doorknob bases for the Take-no-Ma audience room in the new Tokyo Imperial Palace.
 The bases are 52cm in diameter and decorated with “raden”, in which shell or pieces of precious metals are set.
-On the inner side pearl oyster from Japan were used, while on the outer side Mexican shells were set.
+He used Japanese mother of pearl on the inner side and Mexican shells were set on the outside.
 The hall also features works by Heihachirō Fukuda and Hajime Katō.